MinsangPark115/DS535/README.md

 After modification, you can run code

 ### 3. Sample Save
-after sampling step, your sample is saved in
+After sampling step, your sample is saved in
 * ./{ckptname}_sample.csv